 Many people experience brief episodes of sadness or act differently than normal.
 Sometimes, these mood swings start and end with the onset of a new season.
 The “winter blues” or shorter days in the fall and winter might make people feel “sad,” but long days in the spring can help them feel better.
 These mood swings can sometimes be more severe and have an impact on a person’s feelings, thoughts, and ability to carry out everyday tasks.
 Seasonal Affective Disorder (SAD), a kind of sadness, may be present if you have noticed substantial variations in your mood and behavior with the changing of the seasons.
 Winter-pattern SAD or winter depression is the term used to describe SAD symptoms that often begin in the late fall or early winter and disappear during the spring and summer.
 It is less frequent for certain persons to develop depressive episodes in the spring and summer; this is known as summer-pattern SAD or summer depression.

-A form of sadness known as Seasonal Affective Disorder (SAD) is triggered by the changing of the seasons; it starts and ends about at the same periods each year.
+A form of sadness known as Seasonal Affective Disorder (SAD) is triggered by the changing of the seasons; it starts and ends about at the same period each year.

 If you have SAD like the majority of people do, your symptoms begin in the fall and last through the winter, draining your energy and making you cranky.
 Typically, these symptoms go away in the spring and summer.
 SAD less frequently results in depression in the spring or early summer and clears up in the fall or winter.
 SAD treatment options include medicines, Psychotherapy, and Light Therapy (Phototherapy).
 Don’t dismiss that recurring emotion as merely a case of the “winter blues” or a temporary low that you must get over on your own.
 Take action to maintain your motivation and outlook throughout the year.